-Medigene is currently conducting research into the application of AAVLP technology for the treatment of cancer and viral infections, and is examining the possibility of using AAV libraries to systematically identify suitable vaccine candidates.
+Research is currently conducted into the application of AAVLP technology for the treatment of cancer and viral infections, also examining the possibility of using AAV libraries to systematically identify suitable vaccine candidates.
 The key benefit of this innovative technology is the possibility of transferring the mode of action of existing therapeutic antibodies directly into a vaccine.

 This approach constitutes an interesting alternative to conventional vaccines and may also significantly widen the range of applications for vaccines against cancer and other diseases.
 In nonclinical studies, AAVLP-based vaccines candidates have shown promising data.

 A preclinical long-term study in cooperation with Pennsylvania State University with the aim of demonstrating long-term cross-protection against various human papilloma virus (HPV) infections has been successfully completed.
 The preliminary results of the study are positive, the final evaluation is ongoing.

 The final results of the preclinical trial conducted in cooperation with Pennsylvania State University to demonstrate long-term protection against infection and cross-reactivity to various types of HPV are available.
 The data is positive and is expected to be published as soon as possible in the course of a scientific conference.